lukasnijhawan/CS4641Group15/README.md

 ### Summary/Overview:

 Our dataset that we are using contains information about 1.88 million US Wildfires.
 For each sample, there are data points on the location, name of the fire, date and time of the fire, size of the fire, as well as several codes corresponding to different fire classes that each fire is classified as.
 We are hoping to take this data and create meaningful insights that can aid in the mitigation efforts of wildfires, for example predicting the final size of a fire, predicting the cause of a fire, or predicting where and when fires are most likely to start.
+We plan to start by using unsupervised learning to focus on the clustering of different types of fires in order to get a better since of the data we are dealing with in terms of causes, sizes, and locations, and then we can move to supervised learning which will allow us to use tools like regression in order to predict the ultimate size of a fire given certain features of a fire that has started.
+When dealing with this regression step, we also anticipate pulling in other weather data that can help us build a succesful regression model.
+This is important to be able to predict as it has the most direct effect on people's lives - more so than cause or location of a fire.
+People need to know how big a fire is going to get and if we can build a tool that can accurately give them this information it could play an important role in keeping people safe.

 ### Background: